SA | Kangaroo Island Wilderness Trail Fire Recovery Experience

 B x 4 | L x 5 | D x 4

-4 nights comfortable single ensuite accommodation
+4 nights private single ensuite accommodation or

 Guided Kangaroo Island Wilderness Trail Fire Recovery Experience plus spirits, winery and tasting local produce.
 Optional dolphin swim.

 - Big Heart Adventures ioMerino hiking top and head sock

 - Big Heart Adventures trip specific training sessions and or program

 - Big Heart Adventures discount card for pre-departure purchases at Scouts Outdoor Centre (15% off)